lwamanuel98/NetCoreCompiler/README.md

 		This should be the exact match to the IIS Website name that will be manipulated on the web server.

  - /BuildDirectory
-		Tbe source directory that will be watched for changes.
+		Source directory that will be watched for changes.
 This should contain the project solution in the root.

 Optional Parameters:

  - /PoolName
-		The name of application pool that will be affected when updating the IIS website.
+		Name of application pool that will be affected when updating the IIS website.
 If this is not specified, it will default to the Website Name.
 Please ensure that this is correct!

  - /ApplicationPath
-		The path of the application.
+		Path of the application.
 The default is '/'.
 If the website to be affected runs under a sub-application; specify the path here. '/' being the root application.

  - /DestinationDirectory
-		The path to store the built files.
+		Physical path to store the built files.
 This folder should have permissions for the website.
 Switch folders will be created here.
 By default temporary storage is used (Recommended to set this parameter)

 ------------------